Understanding the pet euthanasia process and how to prepare

 This phase ensures your pet is relaxed before the final step, making the experience as stress-free as possible.

-Once your pet is fully sedated, the final medication is given through a small catheter, typically placed in the front leg.
-This solution allows your pet to pass gently and painlessly, typically within seconds.
-Their breathing slows, and then their heart stops.
+Once your pet is deeply relaxed and comfortable, the final medication is given through a small catheter, typically placed in the front or back leg.
+This medication is an anaesthetic that is slowly overdosed, allowing your pet to pass gently and painlessly, typically within 1-2 minutes.
+Their breathing and heart slows, as they gently slip away.

-Throughout this part of the pet euthanasia process, you are welcome to stay with your pet, hold them, and say goodbye in whatever way feels right to you.
+You are welcome to remain present, hold them throughout, and say goodbye in whatever way feels right to you.

 Step 4: Aftercare and Farewell

-• Provide options for memorial keepsakes such as fur clippings or paw prints
+• Take fur clippings or paw prints as keepsakes

 A child hugging her dog